Graduate School Policies and Procedures

 Section C: Program Development and Modification

-Proposals for new degree programs/options and/or for significant modifications of existing degree programs will be initiated by the faculty of the sponsoring unit in accordance with its policies and procedures.
+Proposals for new degree programs, options or certificates and for significant modifications of existing programs will be initiated by the faculty of the sponsoring unit in accordance with its policies and procedures, including college/school review, and then brought to GEC for vote.
+The Graduate School will inform other offices as needed.

-A proposal for new degrees must include all elements in Regent Policy 4J, including a review by an external reviewer and the program's response to the review.
-A proposal for new tracks/options will include similar items as a proposal for a new degree but may be shorter in length and does not include an external review.
+New degree and certificates programs must follow CU system administrative policy statements as well as any campus policy and procedures.
+A proposal for a new degree must include all required information before review and will require Regent’s review and approval.
+A proposal for new tracks/options will include similar items as a proposal for a new degree but may be shorter in length and may not include Regent review.
+Proposals for certificates must follow campus policy (#200-023) and associated procedures.
+Certificates may require Regents’ review.
 Presentations to the GEC for new degrees and tracks/options should include:

 1. A discussion of the program and degree plan(s)